HAZARDOUS MATERIALS COLLECTION CENTER

 Monday - Saturday, 7 a.m. - 4:30 p.m.

-Continuing the mission of protecting the environment from the release of hazardous materials, and to facilitate the removal of hazardous materials from the regular solid waste stream, the Solid and Hazardous Waste Management Department opened the Hazardous Materials Collection Center at the Collier County Landfill.
+Continuing the mission of protecting the environment from the release of hazardous materials, and to facilitate the removal of hazardous materials from the regular solid waste stream, the Solid and Hazardous Waste Management Division opened the Hazardous Materials Collection Center at the Collier County Landfill.
 The Department received approval from the Board of County Commissioners to construct this building to further serve the Collier County community.
 This facility is also used to consolidate household hazardous wastes received at other county-owned and operated facilities for collection by approved vendors, allowing ratepayer funds to be saved by limiting the number and locations of hazardous waste pick-ups.

 Residential Waste Disposal